 Soil surveys furnish soil maps and interpretations needed in giving technical assistance to farmers and ranchers; in guiding decisions about soil selection, use, and management; and in planning research and disseminating the results of research.
 The surveys also are used in educational programs about soil use and conservation.
 Cornette Library collects soil surveys from Texas, New Mexico, Colorado, Oklahoma, and Kansas.
 To find these maps, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Unit.
 These maps are shelved by SuDoc order and are located on the U.S. Shelves area of the Documents Unit.
 Surveys are now also available online at the NCSS Web Soil Survey site.

 - How to Use a Soil Survey

-- List of Soil Surveys by State
+- Soil Surveys by State

 - This Web site lists soil surveys that have been published by the U.S. Department of Agriculture since 1899.
 Some surveys are linked to online pdf formats.
 Adobe Acrobat is required for viewing.

 Cornette Library has other maps, including maps from the Department of the Interior, CIA, Census Bureau, and more.
-To find these maps, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Department.
+To find these maps, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Unit.
 These maps are shelved by SuDoc order and are in the east side map cases.
 Some maps may be in CD-ROM form.
 Sorry, WTAMU does not have Sectional Aeronautical Charts or Nautical Charts.

 - National Weather Service